Paneth cell

 Paneth cells are cells in the small intestine epithelium, alongside goblet cells, enterocytes, and enteroendocrine cells.
 Some can also be found in the cecum and appendix.
-They are located below the intestinal stem cells in the intestinal glands (also called crypts of Lieberkühn) and the large eosinophilic refractile granules that occupy most of their cytoplasm.
+They lie interspersed between intestinal stem cells in the intestinal glands (also called crypts of Lieberkühn) and under the large eosinophilic refractile granules that occupy most of their cytoplasm.

 When exposed to bacteria or bacterial antigens, Paneth cells secrete several anti-microbial compounds (notably defensins and lysozyme) that are known to be important in immunity and host-defense into the lumen of the intestinal gland, thereby contributing to maintenance of the gastrointestinal barrier by controlling the enteric bacteria.
 Therefore, Paneth cells play a role in the innate immune system.

 Paneth cells are named after 19th-century pathologist Joseph Paneth.

 Structure

 The gastrointestinal tract is composed of numerous cell types that are important for immune activation and barrier surface defenses.
 The gastrointestinal epithelium is composed of enterocytes, goblet cells, Paneth cells, enteroendocrine cells, tuft cells, and stem cells.
-In contrast, the lamina propria is composed of immune cells such as dendric cells, T cells, and macrophages.
+In contrast, the lamina propria is composed of immune cells such as dendritic cells, T cells, and macrophages.

 Paneth cells are found throughout the small intestine and the appendix at the base of the intestinal glands.
 There is an increase in Paneth cell numbers towards the end of the small intestine.
 Like the other epithelial cell lineages in the small intestine, Paneth cells originate at the stem cell region near the bottom of the gland.
 There are on average 5–12 Paneth cells in each small intestinal crypt.

 Unlike the other epithelial cell types, Paneth cells migrate downward from the stem cell region and settle just adjacent to it.
 This close relationship to the stem cell region suggests that Paneth cells are important in defending the gland stem cells from microbial damage, although their function is not entirely known.
 Furthermore, among the four aforementioned intestinal cell lineages, Paneth cells live the longest (approximately 57 days).